lgnbhl/felixl.github.io/_pages/about.md

 author_profile: true
 ---

-I'm Félix Luginbühl, a data analyst, R developer and [Shiny app](https://shiny.rstudio.com/) architect.
+I'm Félix Luginbühl, a data analyst, R developer and Shiny app architect.
 I build data tools for organizations.

 Curious about what I can do for your organization?
 Have a look at [my services](https://felixluginbuhl.com).

-In my spare time, I developed three R packages:
+In my spare time, I like to share data analysis on my [blog](https://felixluginbuhl.com/blog/)

+I developed three R packages:

 - [BFS](https://felixluginbuhl.com/BFS) to download data from the Swiss Federal Statistical Office.
 - [wikisourcer](https://felixluginbuhl.com/wikisourcer) to download public domain works from Wikisource.